 Here are the guiding principles that shaped our SMP:

-- The SMP identifies and names actions and plans that are grounded by the Vision or Commitment Statement (“Commitment”).
+- The SMP identifies and names actions and plans that are grounded by the Vision or Commitment Statement.
 The SMP is the practical expression of what we will do to live out our Committment.

-- The SMP is designed to shape the first two years of our life together.
-Much will look familiar, as we will continue to grow ministries we already do well.
+- The SMP is designed to shape the first two years of our life together (January 2017 to December 2018).
 Some longer-term goals and larger dreams are noted, so we don’t lose sight of them, but we know we cannot achieve all of them in two years.

-- Some of the identified goals of the SMP will be about building new community together and may diminish in importance as we grow in relationship.
+- Some of the identified goals of the SMP are about building Pacific Spirit together, out of our parent congregations, and may diminish in importance as we grow in relationship.